 Q: How will I know what type of community to create?

 A: The first step is to understand the needs of your target audience.
-If you’re not sure what type of community would be most beneficial for them, consider conducting a survey or focus group.
+If you’re unsure what type of community would be most beneficial for them, consider conducting a survey or focus group.
 This will help you determine the best way to create value for your target audience and how to structure your community to encourage participation and real-time discussions.

 Q: How involved should a support team be with an online community?